jperez25/mobileApp/README.md

-Some words for our collaborators git commands https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html
+Some words for our collaborators\n git commands https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html